Watford 2-4 Manchester United

 - From the section Premier League

-United weathered late pressure from the hosts, having netted three goals in 13 first-half minutes to cut the deficit to five points on unbeaten leaders Manchester City.

-Pep Guardiola's side, though, can re-establish their eight-point advantage when they host Southampton on Wednesday.
+Manchester United "should have been smoking cigars" in their Premier League victory over Watford, manager Jose Mourinho said.

+United were leading 3-0 until the 77th minute when Watford netted twice in quick succession to set up a tense finish.
+But Jesse Lingard scored a stunning fourth for the visitors, picking the ball up inside his own half and driving forward into the box to settle the match.

-Young drilled in a precise finish from the edge of the box, before curling in a stunning 25-yard free-kick six minutes later and Anthony Martial tucked in a cool finish from 18 yards out.
+Ashley Young scored twice against his old club, drilling in a precise finish from the edge of the box, before curling in a stunning 25-yard free-kick six minutes later and Anthony Martial tucked in a cool finish from 18 yards out.

-Brazilian Richarlison looped a header against the crossbar for Watford, but Troy Deeney scored a penalty and Abdoulaye Doucoure poked home from inside the area with six minutes to go for a tense finish.
+Brazilian Richarlison looped a header against the crossbar for Watford, but Troy Deeney scored a penalty and Abdoulaye Doucoure poked home from inside the area with six minutes to go.

-But Jesse Lingard scored a stunning fourth for the visitors, picking the ball up inside his own half before driving forward into the box and finishing.
+"The second half should have been five or six-nil, it was easier to score than the first.
+We missed chances," Mourinho said.

+"Out of nothing, they got a penalty for 3-1, then it was a different game.
+It was an easy match to win comfortably.
+At 3-2 the game is in the balance then Lingard had the initiative to kill the game."

 Don't count United out